microsoft/dstoolkit-AOAIFlaskApp/README.md

 # Build and Test
 Run the app.py and load the website in your browser.
 There are 10 pages, each has sample input pre-loaded into the input forms.
-Sample input & corresponding output can be seen in samples.txt
+Sample input & corresponding output can be seen in samples.txt.
 1. Call Centre Analytics uses Azure Speech to Text Service and OpenAI's GPT-3 model to perform analytics.
 2. NLP to SQL - uses OpenAI's codex model to transform natural language to an SQL query.
 3. NLP to Python - uses OpenAI's codex model to tranform natural language to Python.